brabect1/sta_basics_course/doc/sta_basics_course.rst

 Constraints
   *Timing constraints* is what drives the static timing analysis as they identify bounds within which the circuit timing is deemed correct.
-Constraints come from two sources: From technology library and from users.
+Constraints come from two sources: From a technology library and from users.

   Technology constraints such as setup/hold time, min pulse width, max capacitance or max transition are